The South African National Society – PBO No 930011633

 Since 1982 the Durban branch of SANS has awarded the Dr. Killie Campbell Memorial Bursary to post graduate students to further their studies relating to Natal history in honour of Dr. Campbell’s work.
 Two recent recipients are Barbara Wahlburg who became head of research at the Albert Luthuli Museum and Mxoloisi Mchunu presently senior research officer of the KZN Legislature research library.

-In 2018 the amount of the Killie Campbell Bursary will be R 18000.00 and details of how to apply to the KC Bursary Selection Committee will be posted on this website in late March or early April.
+Details of how to apply to the KC Bursary Selection Committee are posted on this website in late March or early April.